ahmedbda/web-gradient-picker/README.md

 * Animation: Smooth background movement with optimized keyframe movement
 * Modern UI: Transparent control panel with a glass effect and a responsive tooltip
 * Customization: Custom color palette for maintainable and consistent styling
+* Technologies Used: React, Tailwind CSS, Vite and Vercel

 ## Project purpose
 This project was made to make me work on my web development skills

 It made me work on the fundamentals of component-based architecture and discover dynamic state control with React as well as learn to compose styles quickly, implement responsive design and configure custom themes for colors and utilities with Tailwind

-Technologies Used: React, Tailwind CSS, Vite and Vercel

 ## Available gradients
-The application comes with five uniquely designed color themes, all from [Schemecolor](https://www.schemecolor.com/)
+The application comes with five uniquely designed color themes, all gradient color codes from [Schemecolor](https://www.schemecolor.com/)

 | Gray (default) | Pink | Purple | Blue | Rainbow |
 :-------:|:-------:|:-------:|:-------:|:-------: